FIFA investigation into Qatar 2022 to report within weeks

 As a former U.S. attorney, Garcia tried some of the highest profile anti-terrorism cases in the United States.
 He also investigated the prostitution case that brought down a governor of New York.

-Peter Goldsmith, a member of FIFA's Independent Governance Committee, became the latest international football official to say that the decision to hold the event in Qatar must be revoked if corruption is proved.
+Peter Goldsmith, a member of FIFA's Independent Governance Committee, became the latest international soccer official to say that the decision to hold the event in Qatar must be revoked if corruption is proved.

 "I believe that if these allegations are shown to be true, then the hosting decision for Qatar has to be rerun," Goldsmith, a former British attorney-general, told BBC radio.